buck-0x/eraser-io-mcp-server/MCP_USAGE.md

 **Note**: If you set the token in the Claude Desktop config (recommended), you don't need a `.env` file.
 The token in the config takes precedence.

-## Using the MCP Tool in Claude Code
+## Using the MCP Tool in Claude Desktop

-Once configured, you can use the `render_diagram` tool in Claude Code to generate diagrams.
+Once configured, you can use the `render_diagram` tool in Claude Desktop to generate diagrams.

 ### Tool Parameters